emdash/udlang/roadmap.md

 ## 0.3 ##

+By this release, it is hoped that uDLang has found a niche in the wider world outside of uDashboard.
+Lessons learned from uDashboard can inform the design of the standard library.
+Perhaps there will be enough community interest to justify time-consuming optimizations in the implementation.

 - Potentially more breaking changes, based on real-world usage and user feedback
 - more optimizations in the implementation
 - introduce standard library

 ## 0.4 - 0.9 ##

+If uDLang enjoys sustained interest following 0.3, then users can look forward to:

-- Begin stabilization of core language and standard library
+- stabilization of core language and standard library
-- add optional build-time support for additonal encodings and framing formats.
+- optional build-time support for additonal encodings and framing formats.
-- add comprehensive flags for controlling every aspect of the runtime.
+- comprehensive set of flags to control every aspect of the runtime.
 - increasingly-aggressive optimizations in the implementation.

 ## 1.0 ##